As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How to Cut & Polish Opals: Follow These 9 Simple Steps

-Where Can you Find Peridot in Your Backyard?
+Where Can You Find Peridot in Your Backyard?

 These are the most common locations to find peridot in the United States: